-The following table provides information about the fees billed to us and our subsidiaries for professional services rendered by our external auditors, during fiscal 2021 and 2020:
+The following table provides information about the fees billed to us and our subsidiaries for professional services rendered by our external auditors, during fiscal 2022 and 2021:

-١ fear Audit F ees (1) Audit-Related F ees (2) Tax Fee es (3) All Othe er Fees (4) Total
+Year Aud it Fees (1) Aud it-Related Fees (2) Tax Fees (3) All ( Other Fees (4) Total

-2 2021 \$ 989 \$ \$ \$ \$ 989
+2022 \$ 1,145 \$ \$ \$ \$ 1,145

-2 2020 \$ 1,083 \$ - \$ - \$ \$ 1,083
+2021 \$ 989 \$ \$ \$ \$ 989

-(1) Audit fees consist of fees for the audit of our annual financial statements or services that are normally provided in connection with statutory and regulatory filings or engagements.
-In addition to the fees for annual audits of financial statements and review of quarterly financial statements, services in this category for fiscal 2021 and 2020 also include amounts for audit work performed in relation to the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 relating to internal control over financial reporting.

-(2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as Audit Fees.

-- (3) Tax fees include fees for tax compliance, tax advice and tax planning. - (4) Other fees include all other non-audit services.
+- (1) Audit fees consist of fees for the audit of our annual financial statements or services that are normally provided in connection with statutory and regulatory filings or engagements.
+In addition to the fees for annual audits of financial statements and review of quarterly financial statements, services in this category for fiscal 2022 and 2021 also include amounts for audit work performed in relation to the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 relating to internal control over financial reporting. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as Audit Fees. - (3) Tax fees include fees for tax compliance, tax advice and tax planning. - (4) Other fees include all other non-audit services.